Bought for $2.50, Grateful Dead concert poster could fetch $20k

 His nicer copy of that poster, graded CGC 9.2 (only eight graded higher), will sell at Heritage this December, with bidding already reaching $5,750.

-In April of this year, an ungraded copy sold for over $20,000.
+In April of this year, an ungraded copy sold for more than $20,000.

 Now, Weinstein will see how much of a return he will get on his $2.50 investment.